raspberrypilearning/sense-hat-pong/worksheet.md

             y -= 1
     ```

-    Notice the `event` parameter.
+    Did you notice the `event` parameter?
 When the stick is pressed your function will be passed some information about the joystick `event`.
 This will include the time that the stick was used, the direction it was pushed and whether it was pressed, released or held.

 1. To test out the code, you can draw the bat and clear the screen in a infinite loop.
+Add this to the bottom of your code.

     ``` python
     while True: